hotwired/strada-android/docs/BUILD-COMPONENTS.md

 ```

 The `name` (`"form"` in this instance) that you give to each component must be unique and match the name of the web component that it corresponds to.

+## Using your component

+Your component is now ready.
+Whenever a web `form` component exists on a page in your web app, it'll automatically send messages to your app, a `FormComponent` instance will be created for you, and your component's native code will be invoked.